 Here are some tips for managing your credit:

-- Keep track of your spending: Keep track of the checks you've written, credit card transactions, and ATM card usage.
+- Keep track of your spending: Keep track of the checks you've written, debit and credit card transactions, and ATM card usage.
 Review your monthly statements when they arrive, and report any possible discrepancies immediately.

 - Don't exceed your credit limit on lines of credit and credit cards: Your available credit is how much credit you have left on a line of credit or credit card; it is your credit limit minus your outstanding balance.
 Be careful to keep your spending below this amount.
 Following the “20/10 Rule,” it is a good practice not to let your credit card debt exceed more than 20% of your total yearly income after taxes.
 And each month, don't have more than 10% of your monthly take-home pay in credit card payments.